mlswg/mls-protocol/draft-ietf-mls-protocol.md

 `public_key` in the end-entity certificate MUST match the relevant ciphersuite.

-For ciphersuites using Ed25519 or Ed448 signature schemes, the public key is in the format specified {{?RFC8032}}.
-For ciphersuites using ECDSA with the NIST curves P-256 or P-521, the public key is the output of the uncompressed Elliptic-Curve-Point-to-Octet-String conversion according to {{SECG}}.

-The signatures used throughout this document are encoded as specified in
+The signatures used in this document are encoded as specified in {{!RFC8446}}.
-{{!RFC8446}}.
 In particular, ECDSA signatures are DER-encoded and EdDSA signatures are defined as the concatenation of `r` and `s` as specified in {{?RFC8032}}.

 Note that each new credential that has not already been validated by the application MUST be validated against the Authentication